MatthewZGong/JobFinderBackEnd/README.md

 #### `PUT`

 - Allows users to create a new account.
+Takes username, email, and password.
+Fails if username or email matches one already in database.

 #### Parameters